Kampala 2018 Core Professional Training on Refugees, IDPs, and Forced Migrants: Protection in Law and Practice

 More and more practitioners are working in situations of humanitarian crisis involving the displacement of people, whether within one country or across international frontiers.
 Protecting basic rights in these contexts is a task fraught with multiple conceptual, ethical, legal, political, and operational challenges.
 Over three and half days, this course aims to unpack this complexity and build humanitarian practitioners' confidence and capacity around legal tools and sound protection practices.

 Each edition of the new series on Displacement, Forced Migration, and International Law includes a Core Training of three and a half days followed by a set of Issue Roundtables over one and a half days.
 As a general rule, participation in the Core Training is a requirement for participation in the Issue Roundtables to ensure a shared level of understanding of the full range of relevant norms and practices prior to delving into more complex legal, policy, and operational discussions.
 Exceptions may be made on a case by case basis.

-Participants are recommended to complete the PHAP Credentialing Program certification in International Legal Frameworks for Humanitarian Action (ILFHA) prior to the course.
+Participants who want to prepare for the course are recommended to complete the PHAP Credentialing Program certification in International Legal Frameworks for Humanitarian Action (ILFHA).

 How to apply

 Please use this application form to apply for the course.